 Students may also call the HCC Hotline at (413) 552-2900, ext.
 1418 for information about cancellation of classes due to bad weather.
 Please do not call the college switchboard for this information.
-Students who register for HCC's Emergency Notification System will receive texts, email and/ or phone calls alerting them when campus is closed.
-To register, go to www.hcc.edu/ens.
+Students who have not opted out of HCC's Emergency Notification System will receive texts, email and/ or phone calls alerting them when campus is closed.
 Note that cancellation of day classes and evening classes sometimes differs.